NoahZinsmeister/web3-webpacked/README.md

 The following options can be set in the `config` variable passed to `initializeWeb3`.

 ### `handler`
-- `Object` Up to four handlers triggered on various events.
+- `Object` Up to five handlers triggered on various events.
   - `noWeb3Handler: function()` Triggered when no injected `window.web3` instance was found.
 This means that the user's browser does not have web3 support.
 Will also be triggered if your code calls `initializeWeb3` before web3 injection occurred (in which case you should re-read the [Installation](#installation) instructions).
+  - `web3Ready: function()` Triggered when the `web3js` instance is available to be fetched with `getWeb3js`, and the current network/accounts can be fetched with the their respective getters.
   - `web3ErrorHandler: function([error])` Triggered when there was an error communicating with the Ethereum blockchain.
   - `web3NetworkChangeHandler: function([networkId, oldNetworkId])` Triggered on network changes.
   - `web3AccountChangeHandler: function([account, oldAccount])` Triggered on default account changes.

 ### `pollTime`
 - `Number` The poll interval (in milliseconds).
 The current recommendation is to poll for [account](https://github.com/MetaMask/faq/blob/master/DEVELOPERS.md) and [network](https://medium.com/metamask/breaking-change-no-longer-reloading-pages-on-network-change-4a3e1fd2f5e7) changes.

-### `allowedNetworks`
-- `Array` of `Number` Enforces that the injected `web3` instance is connected to a particular network.
-If the detected network id is not in the passed list, `web3ErrorHandler` will be triggered, and `web3` functionality will be removed.

 ### Default Values
 The default `config` values are below.
 You are encouraged to customize these!